 The second type of roll is for tests or challenges that require multiple rolls to succeed.
 With these, the referee sets a difficulty and the group has to roll multiple times against the previously mentioned table until they succeed up to the number of the difficulty.
 For example, if the difficulty is a 3, you roll once, check the consequences of that roll, roll again, check the consequences, etc until you get 3 successes.
 It’s a comprehensive method for having longer challenges (like a chase scene) that lends to a lot of potential story building.
 If you get a fail or a trouble thrown into the mix before you hit 3 successes, your challenge (and the story) grows.

-Playing out the dice rolls pushed the story, but it was not so complicated that my kid couldn’t understand – kiddo picked it up right away and was able to follow along to determine what was a success/fail without me just having to tell it every time.
+Playing out the dice rolls pushed the story, but it was not so complicated that my kid couldn’t understand – my kid picked it up right away and was able to follow along to determine what was a success/fail without me just having to tell it every time.

 Each character also can tap into something called stresses.
 You can mark off a stress in order to automatically get a successful roll, help a comrade, or use your special power.
 However, if you mark all three of your stresses, you get exhausted!
 Once you’re exhausted, you cannot succeed on any of your rolls!